INI file: Duplicate names

 Most implementations only support having one property with a given name in a section.
 The second occurrence of a property name may cause an abort, it may be ignored (and the value discarded), or it may override the first occurrence (with the first value discarded).
 Some programs use duplicate property names to implement multi-valued properties.

 Interpretation of multiple section declarations with the same name also varies.
 In some implementations, duplicate sections simply merge their properties, as if they occurred contiguously.
 Others may abort, or ignore some aspect of the INI file.

 Quoted values

 Some implementations allow values to be quoted, typically using double quotes and/or apostrophes.
 This allows for explicit declaration of whitespace, and/or for quoting of special characters (equals, semicolon, etc.).
 The standard Windows function GetPrivateProfileString supports this, and will remove quotation marks that surround the values.

+Line continuation

+Emulating C syntax, some dialects allow line folding by a backslash (\, ASCII 0x5C) as the last character on a line.
+In such line continuation, backslashes followed immediately by EOL (end-of-line) cause the backslash and line break to be dropped, transforming the document's lines into logical lines.

 Escape characters

-Some implementations offer varying support for an escape character, typically with the backslash (\) following the C syntax.
-Some support "line continuation", where a backslash followed immediately by EOL (end-of-line) causes the line break to be ignored, and the "logical line" to be continued on the next actual line from the INI file.
-Implementation of various "special characters" with escape sequences is also seen.
+Some dialects offer varying support for character escaping, typically with the backslash character (\, ASCII 0x5C) as a metacharacter and emulating C syntax.

+It is not wise to blindly interpret escape sequences as some specifications explicitly mute their metacharacter for common escape sequences.